mbcovid19updates/mbcovid19updates.github.io/README.md

 #### Residential Gatherings

-- **Indoor**
+- **Indoors**
-    - Households are limited to guests from one other household when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
+    - Households are limited to 5 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
-    - Fully immunized people may gather without capacity limits with other fully immunized people and those under 12 who are not eligible for the vaccine.
+    - Fully immunized people are limited to 10 additional people plus the household if all are fully vaccinated (youth aged 12 and under are exempt from needing to be fully vaccinated)
-- **Outdoor**
+- **Outdoors**
-    - Households are limited to 10 guests outdoors when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
-    - Fully immunized people may gather without capacity limits with other fully immunized people and those under 12 who are not eligible for the vaccine.
+    - Outdoor gatherings on a private residence are limited to **20 additional** people plus the household if all are fully vaccinated (youth aged 12 and under are exempt from needing to be fully vaccinated).

 #### Public Gatherings

-- **Indoor**
+- **Indoors**
     - Group sizes to 25 people or 25% capacity, whichever is lower, are permitted for gatherings that include unvaccinated people who are eligible to be vaccinated.
-    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather without capacity limits.
+    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the premise.
-- **Outdoor**
+- **Outdoors**
     - Groups of up to 50 people are permitted in uncontrolled outdoor public spaces.
+    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the area.

 #### Proof of Vaccination Guidelines